-Looking into a causal relation between identity representations of Europe and Turkey in international media and the future of EU-Turkey relations is beyond the scope of this paper, and in that regard, further research is needed.
-The analysis of the international and regional press coverage over the 1999-2016 period rather serves as a basis for comparing identity representations by European and Turkish media over the same period and hints at how significant others are likely to make sense of the evolving EU-Turkey relationship.
+Looking into a causal relation - if any - between identity representations of Europe and Turkey in foreign media and the future of EU-Turkey relations is beyond the scope of this paper, and in that regard, further research is needed.
+The analysis of the international and regional press coverage rather serves as a basis to be compared with identity representations in European and Turkish media over the same period (1999-2016) and hints at how significant others are likely to make sense of the evolving EU-Turkey relationship.
 Georgian and Russian representations of Turkey and Europe in antithetical terms supported the deterioration of EU-Turkey relations toward conflict, even when these were making headway toward membership.
 It is therefore safe to assume Georgian and Russian media will continue depicting Turkey and Europe's respective identities as conflictual.
-Egyptian and American views on EU-Turkey relations appeared to be more sensitive to the political context.
+Egyptian and American views on the EU-Turkey relationship appeared to be more sensitive to the political context.
 The Egyptian press produced less conflicting representations than Georgian and Russian media, notably through "state-citizen relations", even though the articles' undertone grew increasingly pessimistic about Turkey's EU membership prospects.
 The biggest shift in representations occurred with US media that initially appeared to have a more optimistic perspective on civilizational divides being superseded through EU-Turkey relations but later became increasingly sceptical about Turkey's candidacy as status in international society overrode civilization as a key identity marker.
-Furthermore, American representations of Turkey were highly positive when Europe and Turkey were heading toward convergence whereas Russian media portrayal of Turkey became conversely more favourable when EU-Turkey relations hit rock bottom.
-At the time Turkey's EU membership prospects have never been more doomed and "status in international relations" constitutes the lion's share of the international press content related to EU-Turkey relations, Turkey may well continue turning into a negative Other in the US media and perhaps even become Russia's positive Other.
+Furthermore, Russian and US representations of Turkey have been diametrically opposed under the "status in international society" focal issue.
+American representations of Turkey were highly positive when Europe and Turkey were heading toward convergence whereas Russian media portrayal of Turkey became conversely more favourable when EU-Turkey relations hit rock bottom.
+At the time Turkey's EU membership seems no more than a distant memory and "status in international society" constitutes the lion's share of the international press content related to EU-Turkey relations, US media may well continue turning Turkey into a negative Other - at least for as long as Russian newspapers hail the country as a strategic asset.